Description

 According to close in weapon system market analysis, increasing defense spending will drive the market for new procurement activities and upgrades to existing platforms with newer technologies and capabilities.
 The increase in defense spending will encourage the procurement of new naval platforms such as destroyers and aircraft carriers.

 Procurement will also be driven by prevailing geo political conditions in Europe and the Asia Pacific.
-Proliferation of autonomous and unmanned platforms in these regions will be one of the key drivers of the CIWS market as CIWS aboard ships and land based platforms are a credible deterrent against drones.
+Proliferation of autonomous and unmanned platforms in these regions will be one of the key drivers of the Close-In Weapon Systems market forecast as CIWS aboard ships and land based platforms are a credible deterrent against drones.

 Close in Weapon System Market Analysis for Recent Developments